FIT8110 - Recreational Thrill Craft Operators Safety Educational Course

 Prerequisites

-Please present certification of Safe Boating in Hawaiian Waters or equivalent Hawaii State NASBLA-approved course.
+Please present certification of NASBLA & State approved Safe Boating in Hawaiian Waters or equivalent course.